EngKe/terrafom-kubernetes/README.md

 Vagrantfile: This file contains the configuration of the VM and files to copy to the VM and shell scripts to run.

-install-requirements.sh -> This script includes installations of these: wget, kubectl, helm, kind, terraform, postgresql-cli, docker, redis
+install-requirements.sh -> This script includes installations of these: wget, kubectl, helm, kind, terraform, postgresql-cli, docker and redis.

 wait-for-system-ready.sh -> This script show status of pods ready or not.